nairod2000/nutrition_backend/README_API.md

 ### Generate User Goal

+- **Endpoint:** `/api/goal-generate/`
+- **Method:** POST

 This endpoint generates a user-specific nutrition goal based on user attributes and returns the goal's details, including calorie and nutrient targets.

-Calorie target is calculated based on user age, weight, height, sex, whether pregnant or lactating, activity level, and diet goal.
-The macronutrients Carbohydrate, Fat, and Protein are calculated by dividing the calculated calorie target among them.
+Calorie target is calculated using a method based on the Mifflin-St Jeor Equation and relies on user age, weight, height, sex, whether pregnant or lactating, activity level, and diet goal.
+If any of the user attributes `sex`, `age`, `is_pregnant`, or `is_lactating` are undefined, the endpoint will use the following defaults: `is_pregnant` and `is_lactating` default to `false` and `diet_goal` defaults to 'Maintain Weight'.
+(This does not modify the actual user attributes.)
+If any of the user attributes `age`, `weight`, `height`, `sex`, or `activity_level` are undefined, the calorie target will be set to a default value of 2000.

-- **Endpoint:** `/api/user-goal-generate/`
-- **Method:** POST
+The targets for the macronutrients Carbohydrate, Fat, and Protein are calculated by dividing the calculated calorie target among them based the user age and FDA recommendations based on age.
+For the purpose of determining macronutrients, if the user attribute `age` is undefined, the endpoint will use the default age of 30.
+(This does not modify the actual user attribute.)

+Micronutrient targets are determined based on FDA recommendations given user sex, age, and whether pregnant or lactating.
+For the purpose of determining micronutrient targets, if any of the user attributes `sex`, `age`, `is_pregnant`, or `is_lactating` are undefined, the endpoint will use the following defaults: `sex` defaults to 'Male', `age` defaults to 30, and `is_pregnant` and `is_lactating` default to `false`.
+(This does not modify the actual user attributes.)

+If the user attribute `sex` is undefined, the `name` attribute of the new goal will default to 'Nutritional Goal'.

+If a goal with the same name already exists, a request will update the attributes of the existing goal instead of generating a new one.

 **Request:**
 ```